HOHMANN ORBITS

 If we insist that the crew remain on Mars for one provision flight

-to arrive, and then depart at the very next opportunity, we're in for
+to arrive, and then depart at the second opportunity, we're in for a

-a LONG ride.
-Let the station operate thru TWO rounds of windows, for
+LONG ride.
+Let the station operate thru TWO rounds of launch windows,

-TWO synodic periods.
-That gives the chance on the first synodic cycle
+for TWO synodic periods.
+That gives the chance on the first synodic

-to send the replenishment flight and the crew returns on the second
+cycle to send the replenishment flight and the crew returns on the

 The supply flight will arrive at the station 2 years 10 months